Before you run a marathon, before your first long run, you need to have a training plan that will get you start line ready.

 Do you want to incorporate cross training into your marathon training?

-Personally, I love cross training – staying active while giving my running muscles a chance to recover is key to my marathon training, but I know others detest it.
-If they are training for a marathon, they only want to run.
+Personally, I love cross training – staying active while giving my running muscles a chance to recover is key to my marathon training.
+However, I know others detest it – if they are training for a marathon, they only want to run.